kubecost/docs/user-management-oidc.md

 ## Read-only mode

-Kubecost's OIDC supports readonly mode.
-This leverages OIDC for authentication, then assigns all authenticated users as readonly users.
+Kubecost's OIDC supports read-only mode.
+This leverages OIDC for authentication, then assigns all authenticated users as read-only users.

 ```yaml
 oidc: